 You also have the option to set data caps for each profile on your Netflix account, so if you watch across multiple devices, or have a child on a cellular plan skimping on the data front, you can ensure it consumes minimal data at all times without compromising the viewing experience of the other users.
-These choices are slightly different to the application-wide restrictions, offering an hourly data restriction, starting at 0.3GB and maxing out at 7GB.
+These choices are slightly different from the application-wide restrictions, offering an hourly data restriction, starting at 0.3GB and maxing out at 7GB.

 Here’s a look at them: